-Auburn Radio's Rod Bramblett, Wife Paula Die from Injuries Caused in Car Crash
+Auburn Radio's Rod Bramblett, Wife Paula Die from Injuries Suffered in Car Crash

 Arguably his most famous calls included Auburn winning the 2011 BCS National Championship Game and Chris Davis' game-winning touchdown return on Alabama's missed field-goal attempt during the 2013 Iron Bowl.

-Bramblett was an Auburn graduate in 1988.
+Rod Bramblett was a 1988 Auburn graduate.

-‘Voice of the Auburn Tigers’ Rod Bramblett, wife Paula, killed in car accident